njdavies/milestone-project-three/README.md

 Finally, I created a Procfile and requirements.txt file within my project folder and pushed these to my Git repository.
 The Procfile contained the following text to instruct Heroku that the application is a python web application: 'web: python app.py'.
 The requirements.txt file was created by running 'pip freeze > requirements.txt' within my terminal.
 This then created a list of the dependencies that my project utilised.
 Heroku also needs this so that it installs these dependencies for each build.

 Heroku provided the following domain for the fully deployed site: https://online-cookbook-project-three.herokuapp.com/
+Update October 2022 - The stack for this site in Heroku has recently been updated.

 To run locally, first create a new workspace in your local computer.
 Then use \$ git clone https://github.com/njdavies/milestone-project-three to create a local copy of the code.